 There are also Gaudí and Modernisme specific passes and combination tickets:

+For a complete breakdown of which pass suits which traveler, see our Barcelona pass comparison.
 We’ve tried to note at the beginning of each Gaudí site description below which ones are covered by which pass, but I would definitely check the pass website for the latest updates.

 Is there a best order to visit Gaudí attractions in Barcelona?

-Most visitors only visit a few of Gaudí’s sites in Barcelona, so the order in which you visit the sites is probably not very important although I would consider leaving Sagrada Família for the final visit if possible.
+Most visitors only visit a few of Gaudí’s sites in Barcelona, so the order in which you visit the sites is probably not very important, although I would consider leaving Sagrada Família for the final visit if possible.
 This is not only Gaudí’s grandest work and masterpiece, but his final one and the one to which he was deeply devoted.

-Also I would recommend visiting any exhibition and museum sites sooner rather than later in your trip as they can help you better understand the architecture you are going to see and know more about Gaudí as a person.
+I would also recommend visiting any exhibition and museum sites sooner rather than later in your trip, as they can help you better understand the architecture you are going to see and know more about Gaudí as a person.

-Best time of year for visiting Gaudí attractions?
+Best time of year for visiting Gaudí attractions

 Many of the Gaudí sites are popular, busy, and can get very crowded, especially in the summer and around holidays and festivals.
 If Barcelona is busy, you can be sure that most of the Gaudí sites are also busy.
+This is likely to be especially true during 2026 given the centenary of Gaudí’s death, the Sagrada Família inauguration in June, and Barcelona’s designation as UNESCO World Capital of Architecture.

 For the best weather, Spring and Autumn are also good (although I’d avoid Spring Break).
-I would avoid summer (especially July and August) if you can or come prepared for crowds, higher prices, and hot weather.
+I would avoid summer (especially July and August) if you can, or come prepared for crowds, higher prices, and hot weather.

-Best time of day for visiting Gaudí attractions without crowds?
+Best time of day for visiting Gaudí attractions without crowds

 For the best experience, I would try to plan your visits to Gaudí attractions for the least busy times of day to avoid long lines and crowded interiors.
 For the busiest sites, I would recommend visiting in the morning around opening time, especially for Sagrada Família, Casa Milà, Casa Batlló, and Park Güell.

-Note that some sites are implementing creative ways to try to allow for more visitors to visit without huge crowds, such as special early opening times, extended night hours, night tours, and special events.
+Note that some sites are implementing creative ways to allow for more visitors to visit without huge crowds, such as special early opening times, extended night hours, night tours, and special events.
 For the free public sites, you can visit these at any time of the day as even if there are crowds they tend to move along quickly.

 There are lots of walking tours in Barcelona focused on Modernisme and the works of Antoni Gaudí.
 Options vary from 2 hour walking tours to full day tours.
-There are also day tour options to those wanting a guided visit to Colònia Güell to see Gaudí’s crypt outside of Barcelona.
+There are also day tour options for those wanting a guided visit to Colònia Güell to see Gaudí’s crypt outside of Barcelona.

 Here are some of the options: